azat-co/fullstack-javascript/chapter8/chapter8.md

 In this chapter, we'll cover:

--   Adding CORS for Different Domain Deployment
+-   Adding CORS for a different-domain deployment
 -   Message Board UI
 -   Message Board API
 -   Deployment to Heroku
--   Same Domain Deployment Server
+-   Same-domain deployment server
 -   Deployment to Amazon Web Services

-Now, it would be good if we could put our front-end and back-end applications so they could work together.
+Now, it's a good time to configure our front-end and back-end applications so they could work together.
 There are a few ways to do it:

--   Different domains (Heroku apps) for front-end and back-end apps: make sure there are no cross-domain issues by using CORS or JSONP.
-This approach is covered in detail later.
+-   Different-domain deployment: deploy two separate apps (Heroku apps) for front-end and back-end apps.
+Developers need to be implement CORS or JSONP to mitigate cross-domain request issues.
--   Same domain deployment: make sure Node.js process static resources and assets for front-end application—not recommended for serious production applications.
+-   Same-domain deployment: deploy frontend and backend on the same webapp.
+Developers need to implement a static Node.js server to serve static assets for the front-end application.
+This approach is not recommended for serious production applications.

+I cover both approaches in this in detail in this chapter starting with the recommended approach —different-domain deployment.

-Adding CORS for Different Domain Deployment
+Adding CORS for Different-Domain Deployment
 ===========================================

 This is, so far, the best practice for the production environment.
 Back-end applications are usually deployed at the `http://app.` or `http://api.` subdomains.